weekly

 45 hrs 30 mins in-class hoursHomework

 Students complete a MCQ and FRQ progress check in the AP Classroom for each unit.
 There are also optional MCQs and FRQs they may want to complete to help them feel more comfortable with the actual exam.
-They will complete practice AP tests at the end of the semester and compare those scores to the baseline.
-The instructor will create lessons specific to the greatest challenges on the practice exams.Letter Grade
+They are strongly encouraged to complete practice AP tests at the end of the semester; the results may influence lectures.Letter Grade

 Students receive a grade report at the end of the semester.Class Experience